Daurient13/Support-Vector-Regression/README.md

 ## Training
 In the Training step there are 3 main things that I specify.

-First, the preprocessor: here the columns will be grouped into numeric and categoric.
+First, **the preprocessor**: here the columns will be grouped into numeric and categoric.

 included in the numeric column are: 'Year', 'Kilometers_Driven', 'Mileage_kmpl', 'Engine_CC', 'Power_bhp', 'Seats'.

 and in the categoric column are: 'Location', 'Fuel_Type', 'Transmission', 'Owner_Type'. in categorical column I do encoding with onehot encoder

-second, pipeline: contains the preprocessor as 'prep' which I defined earlier, and the algorithm as 'algo' which in this case I use Support Vector Regressor(SVR).
+second, **pipeline**: contains the preprocessor as 'prep' which I defined earlier, and the algorithm as 'algo' which in this case I use Support Vector Regressor(SVR).

-and third, tuning with Grid Search: in this case I use the tuning recommendations (gsp.svm_params) that often occur in many cases. but does not rule out hyperparameter tuning if the model results are not good. with cross validation = 3.
+and third, tuning with **Grid Search**: in this case I use the tuning recommendations (gsp.svm_params) that often occur in many cases. but does not rule out hyperparameter tuning if the model results are not good. with cross validation = 3.

 ### results and scalling